 - 1. Cut wood with tensions in as short lengths as possible.
 By reducing the log length to app.
 2.5 m, the precision will be high even if there are high tensions in the wood. - 2.
 Work around the log, sawing all sides in order. - 3.
-To get perfect measurements on the last board, you can saw the last cut with a newly sawn cant as underlay.
+To achieve perfect last board measurements, you can saw the last section with a newly sawn cant as underlay.
 Another way is to use special accessories for the sawmill to support the ends of the log.
-If many logs that are over 3.5 m long are to be sawn, it is best to extend the sawmill by 1 or 2 m and one extra log lifter/log bed.
+If many logs over 3.5 m long are to be sawn, it is best to extend the sawmill by 1 or 2 m and one extra log lifter/log bed.